 How Much Is the Average Catholic Church Lawsuit Settlement?

 Compensation for sexual abuse victims varies by a wide variety of factors.
-Amounts will be different for each individual depending on:
+Amounts and types of compensation available will be different for each individual depending on:

 - The amount, duration and severity of abuse